-After five years and promotions to assistant news director and main anchor Allen returned to his native California to work as the main anchor at the NBC affiliate in Salinas.
-He was there four years, co-anchoring with Clint Eastwood’s wife, Dina Ruiz.
+After five years and promotions to assistant news director and main anchor, Allen returned to his native California to be a principal anchor at the Salinas NBC affiliate.
+He was there four years, co-anchoring with the popular Dina Ruiz, who was married to Clint Eastwood.

-Just after the Oklahoma City bombing, Allen took the job as main anchor at KFOR in Oklahoma City.
-In 1998 he came back to California and the Monterey Peninsula to anchor and be the assistant news director for the CBS/FOX affiliate stations.
+In 1998 Allen returned to California and the Monterey Peninsula to anchor and be the assistant news director for the CBS/FOX affiliate stations.

 Six years later, he made his way to the Bay Area and KPIX 5.
 He started as a South Bay reporter and subsequently anchored various newscasts.